lblod/app-centrale-vindplaats/README.md

 ## How to

 ### Import data in the application
 Data can be imported using TTL files.
-Put the files in `./data/db/toLoad` and recreate the `virtuoso` container.
+Put the files in `./data/db/toLoad`, remove the data already loaded flag and recreate the `virtuoso` container.
 For more info, have a look at the [Virtuoso image documentation](https://github.com/tenforce/docker-virtuoso#automatically).

 ```
   # Stop the virtuoso container